 Champagne + Fromage

 A classic combo and, if we’re honest, two things in which the French have really excelled themselves.
-During Greenwich’s heyday we tended to be at war with our chums across the Channel but now we can relax, safe in the knowledge that they’re unlikely to withhold their delicious produce from us ever again (until Brexit).
-The decor at the Greenwich chain is a little less continental than the other branches, but the food is just as French, allowing you to indulge in duck confit, baked camembert, raclette, and their cheese and charcuterie sharing boards.
-It would be wrong not to wash everything down with a glass or two of fizz, and their selection is both vast and reasonably priced.
-For a more slightly more anglophil-ed afternoon you could take their Afternoon Tea which comes, predictably, with champagne and tea, but with a mix of French cheeses and sweet treats to keep it on brand.
-READ MORE.
+During Greenwich’s heyday we tended to be at war with our chums across the Channel, but now we can relax, safe in the knowledge that they’re unlikely to withhold their delicious produce from us ever again (give or take a couple of Brexit-induced delays).
+The decor at the Greenwich restaurant is a little less continental than the other branches, but the food is just as French, allowing you to indulge in duck confit, baked camembert, raclette, and their cheese and charcuterie sharing boards.
+It would be remiss not to wash everything down with a glass or two of fizz, and their selection is both vast and reasonably priced.
+For a more slightly more anglophilic afternoon you could take their Afternoon Tea which comes, predictably, with champagne and tea, but with a mix of French cheeses and sweet treats to keep it on brand.

 Details: 34 Greenwich Church Street, Greenwich Peninsula, SE10 9BL